Erick-Bravo/Erick-Bravo/README.md

 <img align="right" alt="GIF" src="https://i.pinimg.com/originals/9c/fb/09/9cfb09f0c029e1f8c938208a7e278d76.gif" height="300" />

 Hi!
 My name is Erick bravo and I am a self-motivated and enthusiastic Software Developer from California.
-I absolutely love JavaScript ES6, React, Redux, and putting in the time to learn all sorts of new technologies.
+I absolutely love JavaScript ES6 with React AND putting in the time to learn all sorts of new technologies.
-I have just completed a rigorous and selective Software Development program, where I put in 1000+ hours of intensive learning and pair-programming work on a day-to-day basis.
-My entire career has been so far fully remote and dependent on zoom calls for meetings.
+I have completed a rigorous and selective Software Development program, where I put in 1000+ hours of intensive learning and pair-programming work on a day-to-day basis.
+My entire career has been so far fully remote and dependent on zoom calls for meetings and team/client collaborations.
-I can't wait contribute to making great products with a forward-thinking and successful team of Software Engineers.

-- 🌱 I am currently learning Angular, looking into Typescript.
+- 🌱 I am currently working for a great service company called Detroit Labs.
 - 😄 Smiles all day, everyday.
-- 😎 Check out my Portfolio at [erickbravoportfolio.com](https://erickbravoportfolio.com/)
-<br/><br/>
 - ⚡ Fun facts:
 - Journalism was my first interest.
-- I enjoy indoor/outdoor climbing, biking and tennis.
+- I enjoy indoor/outdoor climbing, biking and my beloved motorcycle.

 ### Technologies Used